 - Cloudy, disorganized thinking or the patient not knowing where they are

 - Sudden changes in emotion; for instance, quick shifts from happy to irritated

 What the patient can do

-- Call the doctor right away if you realize you are having periods of confusion.
+- Call your cancer team right away if you realize you are having periods of confusion.